 If you take a debt consolidation loan, you are paying off all your loans by taking one big online loan.
 This way you are not dealing with multiple lenders or credit card debts.
 Instead, you are paying only one EMI to a single lender or a financial institution.

 - Money against loans is debited only once a month and not multiple times

 There are numerous types of debt consolidation loans to choose from.
 These vary from taking a new credit card to pay off outstanding on other credit cards to even taking a loan against the value of your house.

 Balance transfer on credit cards

-- some credit card offer promotional events when the interest rate is 0% for a limited time.
-In such cases it might be wise to use this option to consolidate debt.
+Some credit cards offer promotional events when the interest rate is 0% for a limited time.
+In such cases, it might be wise to use this option to consolidate debt.

 Personal loan for debt consolidation